Shovan554/brainwave/docs/index.md

 All content is filtered to ensure it aligns with educational goals, eliminating inappropriate material and distractions (e.g., explicit content or non-educational reels).

 ### 6. Microlearning
-Embrace the power of **microlearning** with short, 3-minute videos designed for focused learning.
+Embrace the power of **microlearning** with short, -minute videos designed for focused learning.
 Longer educational videos are available as a separate option.

 ### 7. Content Preference Algorithm
 A smart algorithm (likely similar to **EdgeRank**) will tailor content to individual users based on engagement and preferences, helping them discover the most relevant educational material.